This post may contain affiliate links. Please read my disclosure policy.

 Mmmmmmm!
 I’m bookmarking this to try out soon!

-Thanks for the chocolate waffle recipe, we’ll try them out tomorrow!!
+Thanks for the pecan waffle recipe, we’ll try them out tomorrow!!
 For those who are not from the deep south, pecans are a staple like all purpose flour!!
 I buy in 10lb. pieces~ not ground~ pieces.
 I keep mine in the freezer til needed and I always toast them before using.

 Tried this today and they turned out so good without any tweaking of the recipe!
 Wish I could post a picture of how delicious they looked!